 Business Development Officer

-With a more strategic objective in mind she moved to the Falkland Islands Government, taking on the dynamic role as Coordinator of the Corporate Management Team.
-This allowed her the opportunity to develop a firm understanding of the key national strategic documents and, more recently, FIDC’s crucial role in delivering these.
+With a more strategic objective in mind she moved to the dynamic role of Coordinator of the Corporate Management Team.
+This allowed her the opportunity to develop a firm understanding of the key national strategic documents and FIDC’s crucial role in delivering these.

 Business Development Officer

-Originally from Yorkshire, at the age of 17 he started a well-known and respected outdoor clothing brand.
+Originally from Yorkshire, John joined FIDC in 2019.
+At age 17 he started and grew a well-known and respected clothing brand.
 In 1988 he sold the company to a PLC before moving to the Isle of Man.